Windows Stop error - 0xC000021A Status System Process Terminated

 Error 0xC000021A means STATUS_SYSTEM_PROCESS_TERMINATED.

-• Mismatched system files have been installed.
+• Mismatched system files were installed.

-• An incompatible third-party program has been installed.
+• An incompatible third-party program was installed.

 Solution 1: Restore the VM from a backup